bcoin-org/bcoin/lib/blockstore/README.md

     b['block']['hash'] => [0, 8, 285] // 'hash' points to file blk00000.dat, position 8, size 285

-Using this we know that our block is in `blk00000.dat`, bytes 8 through 293.
+Using this we know that our block is in `blk00000.dat`, bytes 8 through 293 and its size is 285 bytes.

 Note that the position indicates that the block data is preceded by 8 bytes of the magic marker.